 Languages in Poland

 Poland is actually a very linguistically diverse country, with over 20 languages officially spoken there.
-Polish itself is a Slavic language, the second most common one behind Russia.
-Some sources also report a high level of Russian proficiency among the Polish population, but I’ve had feedback from multiple sources from Poland that this is not true at all.
+Polish itself is a Slavic language, the second most common one behind Russia, and is spoken by 97% of the population.

-English is now probably the most widely spoken second language, with around 40% proficiency, but German is also quite widely spoken among younger people as well.
-Ukrainian, Lithuanian, Armenian and Romani are also spoken as minority languages in the country; Poland of course borders Germany and Ukraine and so has many native speakers of these languages in certain regions.
+English follows behind at around 40%, with around 7 million or around one-sixth of Poles also speaking Russian as a second language – a remnant of the old days of the Soviet Union.
+German, Ukrainian, Lithuanian, Armenian and Romani are also spoken as minority languages in the country; Poland of course borders Germany and Ukraine and so has many native speakers of these languages in certain regions.

 Learning Basic Polish